serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 By the way, if the method doesn't use parent implementation, it may [indicate the LSP violation](http://stackoverflow.com/q/35070912/4612064) - potentially we can have a different behavior for this subtype than in the parent class.

-## Exceptions should be same or subtypes of the base method exceptions
+## Exceptions should be of the same type or subtypes of the base method exceptions

 No new exceptions should be thrown by methods of the subtype, except where those exceptions are themselves subtypes of exceptions thrown by the methods of the parent type.